Billy Watson (rugby league): Background

 Billy Watson was born in Keighley, West Riding of Yorkshire, England.

 Playing career

 Billy Watson played for the Yorkshire League versus Lancashire League at Craven Park, Barrow on 23 March 1940, in a strong front-row with Hudson Irving (Halifax) and Frank Whitcombe (Bradford Northern).

 International honours

-Billy Watson represented Rugby League XIII while at Keighley in 1934 against France, and won caps for England while at Keighley in 1934 against Australia, and France.
+Billy Watson represented Rugby League XIII while at Keighley in 1934 against France, and won caps for Great Britain while at Keighley in 1934 against Australia, and France.

 Challenge Cup Final appearances

 Billy Watson played in Huddersfield's 8-11 defeat by Castleford in the 1935 Challenge Cup Final during the 1934–35 season at Wembley Stadium, London on Saturday 4 May 1935, in front of a crowd of 39,000.